Txiki Begiristain: Barcelona

 Begiristain scored in his league debut for Barcelona, a 2–0 home win over Espanyol, and finished his first year at the Camp Nou with 38 games and 12 goals, adding two in nine matches in the victorious campaign in the UEFA Cup Winners' Cup.
-Alongside fellow Basque players Bakero, Andoni Zubizarreta, Julio Salinas and Ion Andoni Goikoetxea, he was part of the side dubbed Dream Team, winning numerous honours.
+Alongside fellow Basque players Bakero, Andoni Zubizarreta, Julio Salinas and Jon Andoni Goikoetxea, he was part of the side dubbed Dream Team, winning numerous honours.

 During seven seasons at the club, Begiristain played 313 official matches and scored 81 goals, with a career-best 15 in 1992–93 as Barça won the third of four successive league titles.
 Among his best moments were hat-tricks against Real Valladolid in 1991 and Real Zaragoza two years later.

 Later years

 In 1995, after gradually losing his importance with Barcelona (although he still registered 44 games and 13 goals over the last two seasons), Begiristain signed for Deportivo de La Coruña, where he linked up with two past acquaintances, Toshack and López Rekarte.
 He helped his new team win the Supercopa de España, scoring in the away leg for a 2–1 win against Real Madrid at the Santiago Bernabéu Stadium.

 During the last season in Galicia, Begiristain only appeared ten times, but scored against Extremadura in the final round, granting Depor a third-place finish with the 1–0 win.
 By this time, he had played more than 600 competitive matches in his country and surpassed the 100-goal mark.

 Begiristain closed out his career in 1999 at 35, after three years with the Urawa Red Diamonds in the Japanese J1 League.